kiwicarolin/kiwicarolin.github.io/index.md

 ***

-## Skills
+## Specialties

-* Developing interactive Virtual Reality applications in Unity
+* Create impactful AR/VR applications to change how we view the future
+* Passionate about radically improving how we interact with new technology
-* Innovation through design thinking for better user experience
+* Innovate through design thinking to solve problems in less explored spaces
-* Designing and carrying out user studies for Virtual and Augmented Reality
-* 3D Reconstruction: Laser scanning and photogrammetry
-* Data Analysis
+* Generate user insights through user research using mixed methods and interpreting its data
+* Collaborating with a range of professions and speaking their language
+* Create copies of reality via 3D reconstruction

 ***